Big’un

 Meemaw:

-other spellings: big one, bigguns, big’un, and big’uns
+variations: big one, bigguns, big’un, big’uns

 ★ "Big’un" is often paired with "little’un," giving a simple way to distinguish between siblings, kids, or sizes of things. ★

-Origin
+Origin and Etymology

 From the phrase "big one."
 In Appalachian and Southern speech, "one" often softens to "’un," creating forms like "little’un" and "big’un."

-Notes
+Usage Notes

 Still common in Appalachian families and rural Southern communities.
 You’ll hear it often when folks are comparing sizes - of kids, fish, dogs, or anything else.